tommybobbins/Area_Rectilinear_Shapes/rectilinear_shapes.md

 + Create a variable called *roll* under Variables (Orange blocks) ☐
 + Import a new sprite using tractor.sprite.  ☐
 + Create this script under this sprite (there is no need for any code to be on the Stage in this program): ☐
-+ You will need to have added variables for all sprites, length1, length2, height1 and height2.
-These determine the length of the sides in the rectilinear shapes.
++ You will need to add the outputs area and perimeter.
+These will be used for the outputs of the program. ☐

 ![screenshot](images/tractor_paint1.gif)